faye/faye-websocket-node/README.md

 callback are both optional.
 If a callback is given, it will be invoked when the socket receives a pong frame whose content matches `string`.
 Returns `false` if frames can no longer be sent, or if the driver does not support ping/pong.

+#### `driver.pong(string = '')`

+Sends a pong frame over the socket, queueing it if necessary. `string` is optional.
+Returns `false` if frames can no longer be sent, or if the driver does not support ping/pong.

+You don't need to call this when a ping frame is received; pings are replied to automatically by the driver.
+This method is for sending unsolicited pongs.

 #### `driver.close()`